jeremy-deutsch/graphql-query-match/README.md

 # `graphql-query-match`

 Check the contents of GraphQL queries using other GraphQL queries.

-This package is still under development, but if you want to try it, check out some of the test cases on github for examples.

-API:
+Works with compiled GraphQL queries as well as `apollo-server` query subtrees.

+API examples:

 ```javascript
 import doesQueryMatch from "graphql-query-match";